ecmwf/aviso/docs/source/reference/configuration.rst

 Catchup
 ^^^^^^^
 If True the application will start retrieving first the missed notifications and then listening to the new ones.
-See :ref:`past_notifications` for more information.
+See :ref:`catch_up` for more information.

 ====================   ============================
 Type                   boolean